vegaprotocol/specs/specs/0027-auctions.md

 - [] As a user, I can get real time information throught the API about a market in auction mode: indicative crossing price, indicative crossing volume.
 - [] As an API user, I can identify:
   - If a market is temporarily in an auction period
-  - Why it is in that period (e.g. Auction at open, liquididty sourcing)
+  - Why it is in that period (e.g. Auction at open, liquidity sourcing)
   - What price mode that auction will use when the auction is over
   - When the auction mode ends